villrv/oscv2/README.md

 to update the database structure.

 You will then have to modify [postgres/indexRepoPg.pl](postgres/indexRepoPg.pl), drop all of the data and reindex the repos.
 You could conceivably write a scritp to just insert the data appropriate to the change, but reindexing is probably safer and easier.

 While often Django is used to allow users to write the database objects, we don't because the DB isn't authoritative.
 Eventually we might want to allow users to submit new data, but when we do, they will submit it, there will be a review process likely involving a human, and eventually the data will be added to a git repo and then indexed.

+### Completed

+1. *Django:* Project Structure
+2. *Model:* Most of the work on the Model.
+Some fields may need to be added, but it is reasonably complete.
+Adding additional fields is straightforward (described above).
+3. *Pagination:* Pagination has been implemented.
+4. *Search:* The basic search structure has been implemented.

 ### TODO

-  [ ]
+1. *Search:* Complete the implementation of the search functionality.
+2. *Search:* Style the search form.